-NOTE: For installations at or above 7,000 feet altitude, use 3" venting.
-If either a 90 degree or 45 degree elbow is used for termination, it must be pointed downward.
+NOTE: If either a 90 degree or 45 degree elbow is used for termination, it must be pointed downward.

 Refer to the following table for applicable length, elbows, and pipe diameter for construction of the vent/flue pipe system of a non-direct vent installation.
 In addition to the vent/flue pipe, a single 90° elbow should be secured to the combustion air intake to prevent inadvertent blockage.
 The tee used in the vent/flue termination must be included when determining the number of elbows in the piping system.